paniash/p342-lab/assignment5/README.md

 - Newton Raphson

 ## Question 2
-Using Laguerre's method and synthetic division, the roots of an $n$ degree polynomial is found.
+Using Laguerre's method and synthetic division, the roots of an n degree polynomial is found.